How exactly do you say I want in Italian? Are there more ways to say it?

 Now that you’ve seen how to say I want in Italian, you might want to keep learning Italian online with these free Italian resources:

-❤️ If you liked this lesson on how do you say I want in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say I want in Italian, consider sharing it with your social media friends who are also studying Italian.